 What SBIRT Training and Services Do We Offer?
 NWATTC offers tailored SBIRT training and services that result in sustainable changes in clinical practice including:

 How Can I Get Started?
 If you are interested in scheduling SBIRT training or services, please contact our training coordinator Jennifer Verbeck at (503) 494-9611 or email us at northwest@ATTCnetwork.org.
 We will start by setting up a no-cost consultation with an experienced SBIRT trainer.
+Check out our SBIRT Brochure as well.

 Introduction to SBIRT